MGARD+: Optimizing Multilevel Methods for Error-bounded Scientific Data Reduction: Evaluation

 \section{Evaluation}

-In this section, we present the performance evaluation results to demonstrate the effectiveness of our methods for scientific data management in terms of data reduction and refactoring.
-Specifically, we compare both compression/decompression performance and rate-distortion of our method with four state-of-the-art error-bounded lossy compressors --- MGARD~\cite{ainsworth2019multilevel}, SZ~\cite{sz-reg}, ZFP~\cite{zfp}, and the hybrid model proposed in~\cite{sz-hybrid} --- using four real-world datasets from Scientific Data Reduction Benchmarks~\cite{sdrb}.
-We further show how our approach improves the efficiency of scientific analysis using the iso-surface mini-application widely used in scientific visualization.
+In this section, we present the performance evaluation results to demonstrate the effectiveness of our method for scientific data reduction and refactoring.
+Specifically, we compare both compression/decompression performance and rate--distortion of our method (MGARD+) with four state-of-the-art error-bounded lossy compressors -- MGARD~\cite{ainsworth2019multilevel}, SZ~\cite{sz-reg}, ZFP~\cite{zfp}, and the hybrid model proposed in~\cite{sz-hybrid} -- using four real-world datasets from Scientific Data Reduction Benchmarks~\cite{sdrb}.
+We also show how our approach improves the efficiency of scientific analysis using the iso-surface mini-application widely used in scientific visualization.